nebunebu/DankMaterialShell/PLUGINS/ExampleEmojiPlugin/README.md

 # Emoji Cycler Plugin

-An example DankMaterialShell plugin that displays cycling emojis in your bar with an emoji picker popout.
+An example dms plugin that displays cycling emojis in your bar with an emoji picker popout.

 ## Features